snico432/injection-tracker/report/report.md

 | Outdoors      | 70 |
 | **Total**     | **729** |

-Although there was a mild imbalance across conditions, the dataset size was insufficient to justify truncation.
-Instead, **stratified sampling** was used to preserve proportional representation between training and validation splits.
-In future datasets, I will work to ensure conditions are more balanced.
+Although there was mild imbalance across lighting conditions, the dataset size was not large enough to justify truncation to uniform counts per condition.
+Instead, stratified sampling was used to maintain proportional representation in the training and validation splits.
+Future datasets will aim for more balanced sampling across conditions.

 #### Performance Metrics